Fair Lawn in Bergen County, New Jersey — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: Heroes.

 Location.
 40° 55.602′ N, 74° 7.785′ W. Marker is in Fair Lawn, New Jersey, in Bergen County.
-Marker is at the intersection of River Road (Route 507) and Morlot Ave on River Road.
+It is at the intersection of River Road (Route 507) and Morlot Ave on River Road.
 Touch for map.
 Marker is in this post office area: Fair Lawn NJ 07410, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Fair Lawn Memorial Park (approx. half a mile away); Morlot Ave - 33rd St. Bridge Over the Passaic River (approx. 0.6 miles away); Holocaust and World War II Memorial (approx. 0.7 miles away); Honor Roll (approx. 0.7 miles away); We Will Never Forget (approx. 0.7 miles away); Slave House (approx. 0.7 miles away); Curie (approx. 0.8 miles away); Abraham Godwin (approx. 0.8 miles away).
+At least 8 other markers are within walking distance of this marker: Fair Lawn Memorial Park (approx. half a mile away); Morlot Ave - 33rd St. Bridge Over the Passaic River (approx. 0.6 miles away); Holocaust and World War II Memorial (approx. 0.7 miles away); Honor Roll (approx. 0.7 miles away); We Will Never Forget (approx. 0.7 miles away); Slave House (approx. 0.7 miles away); Curie (approx. 0.8 miles away); Abraham Godwin (approx. 0.8 miles away).
 Touch for a list and map of all markers in Fair Lawn.

 More about this marker.
 On lawn of Church where Collura was killed.